KDAB/cxx-qt/book/src/getting-started/5-cargo-executable.md

 ```

 To build and run the application, use `cargo run`.

+> Note that in order for cxx-qt to work, the `qmake` executable must be located.
+This is because cxx-qt relies on `qmake` to locate the necessary Qt libraries and header files on your system.
+>
+> `cxx-qt` will find qmake in the following order:
+> - Look for an environment variable `QMAKE` that should have the path to `qmake`.
+> - Use `qmake` from the `PATH`.
+If multiple `qmake` exists in `PATH`, environment variable `QT_VERSION_MAJOR` will control the selected one.
+>
+> To check which version of Qt will be used with `qmake`, you can use the `qmake -query` command.
+This will display information about the Qt installation, including the version number and installation path.
+>
+> Check [CxxQtBuilder](https://docs.rs/cxx-qt-build/latest/cxx_qt_build/struct.CxxQtBuilder.html) for more information

 If you have cloned the CXX-Qt repository, you can run this example from within the repository using: